Manik-India/Prediction_In_Time_Series/README.md

 # Prediction in Time Series Dataset
 ----------

-<ins>Task to be done:</ins> Performed Time Series prediction on Road Dataset.
+<ins>Task to be done:</ins> Perform Time Series Prediction on Road Dataset.

 <ins>Procedure Used:</ins>